alphagov/seal/README.md

 Include your team's name, repos and the Slack channel you want to post to.

+> If your team is part of the GOV.UK programme, you do not need to add a list of repos to config/alphagov.yml.
+> The [Developer docs repos.json](https://docs.publishing.service.gov.uk/repos.json) is now the single source of truth for information about GOV.UK repositories and which team is responsible for them.

 In your shell profile, put in:

 ```sh